Vyral/robin-phillips/_posts/2020-02-10-whats-up-with-robin--david.md

 youtube_code: 95k7EkeadDA
 ---

-{% include youtube.html %}<center>Today I’m sharing why I recently earned my broker license and what it means for my clients as well as my.</center>
+{% include youtube.html %}

+<center>Today I&rsquo;m sharing why I recently earned my broker license and what it means for my clients as well as my.</center>

+&nbsp;

 I have some exciting personal news: **I recently passed my broker’s licensing exam**\!
 A year and a half ago, David and I joined eXp Realty, a then brand-new brokerage with only a few agents nationwide; not a lot of people believed in it, and some thought it was a crazy idea.&nbsp;